-Southerners don’t always say mirror like the rest of the world.
-You’ll often hear it shortened to meer or even mirr.
-Play the clip to hear how it sounds in real Southern speech, then practice it yourself with our tips and sentences.
+Us Southerners don’t always say mirror like the unhillbillies.
+You’ll often hear it shortened to meer or even murrrrrr.
+Play the clip to hear how it sounds in real Southern speech, then - if you're up for a challenge - practice it yourself with our tips and sentences.

 Many shorten it to "meer" or "mirr," sometimes dropping the middle syllable entirely.